-Azathioprine is not licensed for all the conditions it is used to treat.
-However, its use for the indications below are established and supported by various sources and bodies including the BNF, NICE, and British Society of Gastroenterology (BSG).
+Mercaptopurine is not licensed for all the conditions it is used to treat, as noted below.
+However, its use for the indications below is established and supported by various sources and bodies including the BNF, NICE, British Society of Gastroenterology (BSG).

 This shared care protocol applies to adults aged 18 and over.
-It does not include use of azathioprine for transplant or oncology indications.